 Unless the driver can show that the ban would cause exceptional hardship to them or someone else, the Court may decide to disqualify the motorist from driving.
-This can have serious implications on the livelihood of anyone who relies on their vehicle for work through leading to a loss of earnings.
+This can have serious implications on the livelihood of anyone who relies on their vehicle for work.
 Furthermore, any motorist banned for accumulating points could see their insurance premiums rise by up to 200%, and in the worst case scenario, they may not even be able to secure an insurance policy once the ban is over.

 The rules for totting up typically state that a driver who accumulates 12 penalty points on their licence within a 3-year period, will be disqualified from driving for 6 months.
 If a driving ban of 56 days or more had also be imposed within the relevant 3-year period, this would increase the length of the ban to 12 months as opposed to a 6-months disqualification.